brittpinder/ios-reference/other/concurrency/README.md

 ```

 "Task 1 started" and "Task 2 started" are printed right away, indicating that both tasks have been started.
 Two seconds later, "Task 2 ended" is printed and three seconds after that, "Task 1 ended" is printed.
 This is because we are now executing the tasks on a concurrent queue.
 The tasks are started in order and then run simultaneously.
 Since the second task doesn't take as much time, it finishes before the first task.

+#### Pros and Cons

+Serial queues have a predictable completion order and therefore prevent race conditions.
+However they are slower than concurrent queues because tasks can only be executed one at a time.
+Concurrent queues are fast because they can execute multiple tasks at once, allowing each task to complete sooner.
+However, the completion order of tasks is unpredictable and can result in race conditions.
+When the order of task completion is important, serial queues should be used - otherwise concurrent queues can be used.